ykeuter/flightevo/README.md

 - First launch ROS by running `roslaunch cfg/tools.launch` in a terminal.
 - Next:
   - either, for training, run `python -m flightevo.dodge_trainer` in a separate terminal,
-  - or, for evalutation, run `python -m flightevo.dodge_trainer` in a separate terminal.
+  - or, for evalutation, run `python -m flightevo.dodge_evaluator` in a separate terminal.

 You can have a look at the arguments of these modules to play around with different settings.